-Students who test positive for covid 19 must isolate for 10 days and cannot return to school until the local public health unit advises that it’s safe.
+Students who test positive for covid 19 must follow advice from the local public health unit and cannot return to school until the local public health unit advises that it's safe.
 Learn how to self-isolate and care for someone with covid 19.

-If a COVID-19 case is confirmed at your school
+If a COVID-19 case is confirmed at school

 The local public health unit will determine what happens if a covid 19 case is confirmed at your school.